 Reputation and reviews drive the success of businesses worldwide.
 Every month, approximately 543,000 new businesses open up.
 70% of new businesses survive at least two years, half at least five years, and a third at least ten years.
 Just a quarter of all new businesses survive for 15 years or more.

+If you're a startup, but you want to grow bigger, even becoming a massive global entity, you still need to take things step by step.
 Prioritizing your efforts as a new business owner is a conscious effort.
 Every dime you spend it tracked.
 But it's far cheaper to do business reputation management before a problem that after.

 During the crucial stages where your business is just getting off the ground, where you choose to spend your time, money, and efforts can make the difference between being one of the 25% that are open after 15 years—or one of the 30% that close before two years.
 Brand reputation management is one of the areas often ignored until it's too late.